evandvance/cyb440-test-2/README.md

 ### Task 4

-Create a way to encrypt and decrypt files to protext confidentiality.
+Create a way to encrypt and decrypt files to protect confidentiality.

 ### Task 5